ercenurunal/ercenurunal.github.io/papers.md

 * **Ünal, E.**, & Papafragou, A. (2018).
 [Evidentials, information sources and cognition.](/papers/UP_OHE_2018.pdf) In A. Aikhenvald (Ed.), *The Oxford handbook of evidentiality*, (pp.175-184).
 Oxford University Press.

 ## Conference Proceedings
+* Barış, C. & **Ünal, E.** (2025).
+[Agent preference in children: The role of animacy and event coherence.](/papers/BU_CogSci2025.pdf) In D. Barner, N.R.
+Bramley, A. Ruggeri and C.M.
+Walker (Eds.), Proceedings of the 47th Annual Conference of the Cognitive Science Society, (pp.409-415).
+Cognitive Science Society.

 * Tınaz, B. & **Ünal, E.** (2024).
 [Event segmentation in language and cognition.](/papers/TU_cogsci2024.pdf) In L.K.
 Samuelson, S.L.
 Frank, M. Toneva, A. Mackey, & E. Hazeltine (Eds.),  *Proceedings of the 46th Annual Conference of the Cognitive Science Society*. (pp.184-191).
 Cognitive Science Society.

 * Tarakçı, B., Barış, C. & **Ünal, E.** (2024).
 [Boundedness is represented in visual and auditory event cognition.](/papers/TBU_cogsci2024.pdf) In L.K.
 Samuelson, S.L.
 Frank, M. Toneva, A. Mackey, & E. Hazeltine (Eds.), *Proceedings of the 46th Annual Conference of the Cognitive Science Society*. (pp.2612-2618).
 Cognitive Science Society.